thephpleague/url/4.0/uri/manipulation.md

 echo $uri; //displays http://foo:bar@www.example.com:81/how/are/you?foo=baz#title
 ~~~

-Since every update returns an instance of `League\Uri\Url`, you can chain each setter methods to simplify URI creation and/or modification.
+Since every update returns an instance of `League\Uri\Schemes\Generic\AbstractHierarchical`, you can chain each setter methods to simplify URI creation and/or modification.

-## Partial URI components modifications
+### Partial components modifications

 Often what you really want is to partially update one of the URI component.
 Using the current public API it is possible but requires several intermediary steps.
 For instance here"s how you would update the query string from a given URI object: